Large-scale simulations of Floquet physics on near-term quantum computers: Results

 To place the algorithm on solid conceptual foundations, as well as better understand the results of our numerical simulations and hardware implementations, we have conducted an analysis of QHiFFS algorithmic errors.
 To quantitatively judge the quality of a given Floquet simulation, we consider the average simulation infidelity over the uniform distribution of input states

 Here we provide a summary of our error analysis for the transversely driven BNNNI model.
-In Appendix~\ref{appendix: kick_error}, we frame our error analysis more generally.
+In \ref{appendix: kick_error} and \ref{appendix: trotter_error}, we frame our error analysis more generally.

-We start by analysing the scaling of errors for the standard Trotterisation approach.
-As shown in detail in Appendix~\ref{appendix: trotter_error}, there are three sources of error in this case, one coming from the discretization of the time-ordered integral, one coming from the non-commutativity of the Hamiltonian at different times and another (the standard time-independent Trotter error) coming from the non-commutativity of terms in the Hamiltonian at a fixed time.
+We start by analyzing the scaling of errors for the standard Trotterization approach.
+As shown in detail in~\ref{appendix: numerics} and \ref{appendix: trotter_error}, there are three sources of error in this case, one coming from the discretization of the time-ordered integral, one coming from the non-commutativity of the Hamiltonian at different times and another (the standard time-independent Trotter error) coming from the non-commutativity of terms in the Hamiltonian at a fixed time.
 The dominant contribution in the high-frequency regime comes from discretization, while the errors from non-commutativity are comparably small.
 We find that the average infidelity for the transverse BNNNI model scales as

 where $m$ is the number of Trotter steps and $n$ is the system size.
 Thus, in contrast to standard time-independent Trotterization, the error here is independent of $\hat H_0$ and scales as $t^4$ rather than $t^2$.